zipped-album/zap/README.md

 pipx install Zipped-Album-Player
 ```

+**Note:**

-If FFmpeg cannot be found on the system, ZAP will attempt to download a local
+ZAP relies on FFmpeg to decode audio.
+If FFmpeg cannot be found on the system,
-copy.
+ZAP will attempt to download a local copy the first time it is started.

 ### Detailed instructions